alephium/www/src/content/news/host-your-alephium-node-via-the-flux-marketplace-2f3a5ab85263/index.md

 ### Monitoring of your instances

-When logged in via your ZelID, you can head over to <a href="https://home.runonflux.io/apps/globalapps" >https://home.runonflux.io/apps/globalapps</a> and to the “My Apps” Tab.
+When logged in via your ZelID, you can head over to [https://home.runonflux.io/apps/globalapps](https://home.runonflux.io/apps/globalapps) and to the “My Apps” Tab.
 Here you can manage and visit the Alephium Node deployments you have done so far.

 ![](image_d501b22a34.png)